tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 ### Split Button

-A split button, or dropdown button, opens a list of options when clicked.
+A split button, or drop-down button, opens a list of options when clicked.
 It also contains a preview field and a down arrow.

 > Example: Font select dropdown.